-If you have come up with a great idea for an online store, and want to start your ecommerce business as quickly as possible, then Shopify is the ecommerce solution to choose in the Shopify WooCommerce standoff.
+Suppose you have come up with a great idea for an online store and want to start your eCommerce business as quickly as possible.
+In that case, Shopify is the eCommerce solution to choose from in the Shopify vs. WooCommerce standoff.

 WooCommerce requires more manual settings and handling and is a suitable option for entrepreneurs who want more customization options and are not in a hurry to start selling online immediately.

 WooCommerce allows for almost infinite creative control, while Shopify is more automatized and will help you build an eCommerce website as easily and as quickly as possible.

 Although WooCommerce has a setup wizard that will guide you through the process of creating your eCommerce store, it is not as user-friendly as the Shopify website builder platform interface.